 Independent travel training is for young people aged 5 to 24 who have a Statement of Special Educational Needs (SEN) or an Educational Health Care Plan (EHCP), or are currently undergoing an assessment for an EHCP.

-Trainees will learn to travel by themselves on public transport to and from school or college and will be matched with their own dedicated Travel Buddy.
+Trainees will learn to travel by themselves on public transport to and from school, college or day opportunities and will be matched with their own dedicated Travel Buddy.
 The Travel Buddy works through a training plan with the young person.
-The plan is specifically tailored to the young person and aims to develop their independence along their own route to and from school or college.
+The plan is specifically tailored to the young person and aims to develop their independence along their own route to and from school, college or day opportunities.

 The Travel Buddy withdraws their support at an appropriate pace in four stages until the young person is able to complete the journey independently.